DO-CO-PRACTICE/MyWebsite1/README.md

 __CHAPTER:__ *Pull with Rebase*
 ## Purpuse RECONCILING GitHub and LOCAL
 This is just a readMe !
-# Updated  README.md with RECONCILING version from both
+Updated  README.md with RECONCILING version from both

+## Purpuse Git Local and GitHub Remote working together
+This is the purpuse of this file now:
+Provide LOCAL vs REMOTE work : How to !